openecloud/openecloud/README.md

 ### particleBoundary

 This is more or less a helper module to implement different particle boundaries.
-This boundary is different from the grid boundary in in the *Grid* class (although they should fit in all sensible cases).
+This boundary is not automatically the same physical boundary as the grid boundary in the *grid* module.

 ### particleEmitter